 Practice Location & Setup

-Clinic-based practices in urban centres may pay more due to higher property values and foot traffic.
-Mobile or home-visit physiotherapists face different risks - treating patients in uncontrolled environments can affect premiums.
+Urban clinics in high-traffic locations may pay more due to higher property values and patient volumes.
+Mobile or home-visit physiotherapists face different risks from treating patients in uncontrolled environments.

 Real-World Insurance Scenarios for Physiotherapists

-These common scenarios illustrate why the right insurance matters for physiotherapy practices.
+These scenarios illustrate why business insurance matters for physiotherapy practices.

-A patient with a lower back injury claims your spinal mobilisation treatment caused a disc herniation, resulting in surgery and months off work.
-They file a complaint with the Health and Disability Commissioner and pursue a civil claim.
+A patient with lower back pain claims your spinal mobilisation caused a lumbar disc herniation.
+They require surgery and months of rehabilitation, and lodge both a formal AHPRA complaint and a civil claim for compensation.

 • Professional indemnity covers legal defence costs and any compensation awarded

-• Your insurer provides access to specialist medical-legal advisors who understand physiotherapy claims
+• Your insurer provides access to specialist medico-legal advisers experienced in physiotherapy claims

 An elderly patient trips over exercise equipment in your treatment area and fractures their hip.
-They require surgery and an extended hospital stay.
+They require surgery and an extended hospital stay with rehabilitation.

 • Public liability covers the injury claim from the patient

-• Without insurance, you would be personally liable for all medical costs beyond what workers compensation covers
+• Without cover you would be personally liable for the full cost of the claim

-Your clinic's practice management software is compromised by a ransomware attack.
-Patient health records, ACC claim details, and personal contact information for hundreds of patients are exposed.
+Your clinic's practice management system is hit by ransomware.
+Patient health records, Medicare claim details, and personal contact information for hundreds of patients are exposed or inaccessible.

-• Cyber liability covers the cost of forensic investigation, patient notification, and credit monitoring services
+• Cyber liability covers forensic investigation, patient notification, credit monitoring, and legal costs

 • Remediation costs including IT recovery, legal advice, and reputation management can exceed $50,000

-• Health records are considered highly sensitive information, increasing both the regulatory risk and potential harm to patients
+• Health records are considered sensitive information under the Privacy Act, increasing both regulatory risk and potential harm

 Insurance Tips for Physiotherapy Practices